-Contingent upon cooperation and funding participation from route partners, OCTA plans to extend service on four intracounty trips to Los Angeles in October 2019.
+Contingent upon cooperation and funding participation from route partners, OCTA plans to extend service on four intracounty trips to Los Angeles in two phases beginning in October 2019 and April 2020.
 Two northbound trips that currently operate between Laguna Niguel/Mission Viejo and Fullerton will be extended to Los Angeles and two southbound trips will begin in Los Angeles instead of Fullerton.
 Schedules for the extended service are being developed and will be kept consistent with the way schedules are currently written.

 Within this program, funding is provided for rail corridor and station improvements to accommodate increased passenger train service - including station upgrades, parking expansions, and safety enhancements.
-The Next 10 Plan identifies six projects to be completed by 2026: 1) Laguna Niguel/Mission Viejo Metrolink Station ADA ramps (completed September 2017), 2) Orange Metrolink Station Parking Structure (completed in February 2019), 3) Placentia Metrolink Station (construction to begin early 2020- contingent on BNSF Construction and Maintenance Agreement being in place), 4) Anaheim Canyon Metrolink Station Improvement Project (construction to begin late 2019), 5) Fullerton Transportation Center elevators (construction 98% complete), and 6) San Clemente Pier Metrolink/Amtrak Station Lighting Project (completed March 2017).
+The Next 10 Plan identifies six projects to be completed by 2026: 1) Laguna Niguel/Mission Viejo Metrolink Station ADA ramps (completed September 2017), 2) Orange Metrolink Station Parking Structure (completed in February 2019), 3) Placentia Metrolink Station (construction to begin early 2020- contingent on BNSF Construction and Maintenance Agreement being in place), 4) Anaheim Canyon Metrolink Station Improvement Project (construction to begin summer 2020), 5) Fullerton Transportation Center elevators (completed in May 2019), and 6) San Clemente Pier Metrolink/Amtrak Station Lighting Project (completed in March 2017).
 For more details, see the project updates on page 23.